New Feedback Control and Adaptive Evolve-Filter-Relax Regularization for the Navier-Stokes Equations in the Convection-Dominated Regime: Introduction

 Despite its improved theoretical and numerical properties, the new feedback control yields inaccurate results in the convection-dominated regime when realistic control parameters are used, i.e., when the control action is weaker.
 We note that, although the control can be often seen as a stabilizer since it steers the approximation to the steady state solution~\cite{COCV_2003__9__197_0,Barbu2004, Raymond2006, RAYMOND2007627}, the convection-dominated regime poses additional stability challenges~\cite{Collis2004237}.
 To address the numerical instability of the new feedback control, we propose an adaptive regularization, which leverages spatial filtering to increase the stability of the new feedback control.
-The novel {\it adaptive evolve-filter-relax (aEFR)} strategy consists of three simple steps: (i) Evolve the current velocity to the next step using the standard FOM discretization. (ii) Filter the intermediate FOM approximation obtained in step (i). (iii) Relax the filtered intermediate approximation obtained in step (ii).
-Steps (i)--(iii) are repeated until a good agreement with the desired state is reached.
+The novel {\it adaptive evolve-filter-relax (aEFR)} strategy for control problems consists of three simple steps: (i) Evolve the current velocity to the next step using the standard FOM discretization. (ii) Filter the intermediate FOM approximation obtained in step (i). (iii) Relax the filtered intermediate approximation obtained in step (ii).
 The aEFR approximation at the next time step is precisely the relaxed approximation obtained in step (iii).
+In contrast with standard regularized methods, in aEFR, steps (i)--(iii) are repeated until a good agreement with the desired state is reached.
+Namely, the regularization is performed when the simulation is not similar to the desired profile, i.e., when spurious oscillations are more likely to occur.
+Numerical results show that aEFR velocity converges exponentially in time toward the desired velocity profile.
 The aEFR algorithm has two appealing properties: (a) aEFR is one of the simplest stabilized {strategies}.
-Indeed, one can start with a FOM code, add a simple filtering function (described in section \ref{sec:aEFRsec}), and obtain the aEFR code in a matter of minutes. (b) The three steps of the aEFR algorithm {(i.e., running the FOM algorithm for one step to get the intermediate solution, filtering this intermediate solution, and then relaxing it)} are highly modular.
+Indeed, one can start with a FOM code, add a simple filtering function (described in Section \ref{sec:aEFRsec}), and obtain the aEFR code in a matter of minutes. (b) The three steps of the aEFR algorithm {(i.e., running the FOM algorithm for one step to get the intermediate solution, filtering this intermediate solution, and then relaxing it)} are highly modular.
 For the finite element setting, we prove and show numerically that the novel feedback control equipped with the new aEFR method yields accurate results for high Reynolds numbers.